Project-Cepi/project-cepi.github.io/docs/tools/data.md

 The /nbt command allows you to get data from any item, regardless of its system.
 It generates longer input, but is also more universal than the data subcommand.

 `/nbt get` Get the NBT from the held item

 `/nbt set (data) [(material = minecraft:paper)]` Sets the NBT for this held item.

 ## Item Persistance

-If you have access to the creative menu, items store their data in the item itself, meaning any cepi object can be put in a saved toolbar and recollected at any time.
+If you have access to the creative menu, items store their data in the item itself, meaning any item can be put in a saved toolbar and recollected at any time.